-For those of us living in hot climates, the air conditioner has become such an indispensable appliance that we can scarcely imagine how people lived in these places without them.
+Ever wondered about the history of the air conditioner?
+Read on…For those of us living in hot climates, the air conditioner has become such an indispensable appliance that we can scarcely imagine how people lived in these places without them.
 We think about our ancestors who inhabited some of the hottest parts of Earth without the benefit of modern climate control, and we both pity and admire them.

 Surprisingly though, air conditioning has been around since the dawn of civilization.
-For nearly as long as people have been building houses in hot places, we’ve been inventing ways to actively cool them down.
+For nearly as long as people have been building houses in hot places, we’ve been actively inventing ways to cool them down.
 Modern air conditioners are much more efficient and effective than the methods used in antiquity, but they’re actually based on the same basic principles.

 Even when modern air conditioners were invented, they faced an uphill battle.
 Many people believed that cooling the air somehow went against the will of God and considered the whole idea of air conditioning sinful.
-They had forgotten, apparently, that people have been cooling the air inside their homes for thousands of years.
+They had forgotten that people have been cooling the air inside their homes for thousands of years.

 Most early forms of air conditioning relied on evaporative cooling.
-This makes sense; evaporative cooling is the mechanism that our bodies use to cool themselves down when hot, so it’s only natural that people would observe this and figure out a way to apply it to a whole house or building.
+This makes sense; evaporative cooling is the mechanism our bodies use to cool themselves down when hot, so it’s only natural that people would observe this and figure out a way to apply it to a whole house or building.

 The ancient Persians were even more sophisticated in their cooling technology.
-They built special towers called windcatchers that captured the cool breezes and redirected them into the house.
+They built unique towers called windcatchers that captured the cool breezes and redirected them into the house.
 Sometimes they would force air to flow past an underground cistern filled with cool mountain water, chilling the air even more.
 Other times, all of the cool air would be forced into a cellar to keep perishable foods from spoiling.

-In some places, underground water reservoirs were built with windcatchers and were capable of storing water at near-freezing temperatures, even in the hot summer months.
+In some places, underground water reservoirs were built with windcatchers capable of storing water at near-freezing temperatures, even in the hot summer months.
 This system was so effective that it eventually spread across the Middle East, through Arabia, and into Egypt.

-In other places, people discovered ways to store snow and ice harvested in the winter until summer and used them to provide a cooling effect either by adding them to drinks or using fans to blow air over them.
+In other places, people discovered ways to store snow and ice harvested in the winter until summer and used them to provide a cooling effect by adding them to drinks or using fans to blow air over them.

 Electrical Air Conditioning

 Surprisingly, Carrier didn’t develop his air conditioner with comfort in mind.
 Instead, he was trying to improve the printing process for newspapers.
-Humidity levels in the air affected the paper and the ink, leading to inconsistencies in the print.
+Humidity levels in the air affected the paper and the ink, leading to inconsistencies in print.

 Before that, though, the 1904 World’s Fair in Saint Louis introduced the American public to comfort cooling.
 Large mechanical refrigerators cooled the Missouri State Building by pumping 35,000 cubic feet of air through the auditorium per minute.

-These systems were much too large and expensive to use in private homes, but home cooling was already catching on.
+These systems were too large and expensive to use in private homes, but home cooling was already catching on.

-Charles Gates’ home in Minneapolis was the first private home to have air conditioning, in 1914.
+Charles Gates’ home in Minneapolis was the first private home to have air conditioning in 1914.

 Meanwhile, Robert Sherman invented the portable window-unit air conditioner in 1945 in Massachusetts.
 His unit could cool, heat, humidify, dehumidify, and filter the air.
 By 1947, Henry Galson had developed a more compact version that had sold over 43,000 units.
-This was the first time that the average American could afford to have a home air conditioning unit.
+This was the first time the average American could afford a home air conditioning unit.

 By the 1960s, most new homes had central air conditioning units.
 In addition, window units were even cheaper than they’d been in the 1940s.

 Now, over 80% of the homes in the US use air conditioning.
-Most of those using central heating and cooling instead of window units.
+Most of those use central heating and cooling instead of window units.
 In addition to home cooling, it’s almost unimaginable now that cars used to have no air conditioning at one point.
 Just about every car in the US now has air conditioning.
 Ones that don’t are likely decades-old cars.

-Originally, the substances used as coolants were toxic and quite hazardous, often flammable.
+Initially, the substances used as coolants were toxic and quite hazardous, often flammable.
 Early air conditioners often used ammonia, propane, or methyl chloride.
 All of these could cause fatal accidents in the event of a leak.

 Thomas Midgley Jr. invented Freon, a trademark of DuPont, in 1928.
 It was the first non-flammable, non-toxic chlorofluorocarbon gas ever made.
-Since then, scientists have invented dozens of CFCs and HCFCs (hydrochlorofluorocarbons), all referred to as Freon.
+Since then, scientists have invented dozens of CFCs and HCFCs (hydrochlorofluorocarbons) referred to as Freon.
 Each different iteration of Freon is assigned a letter and number value (R-11, R-22, etc.) to indicate its molecular structure.

 Non-Vapor Compression Cooling